koszo-martin/netflix-api/README.md

-# Skeleton project for Swagger
+# Netflix API project with swagger-express